A SilverStripe theme based on Bootstrap front end framework

 - Out of the box support for dynamically generated tables of contents.
 If you install the silverstripe-autotoc module, silverstrap will generate on the fly the table of contents of the current page (if possible) and it will present it in a .navlist on the right side.
 Your site will gain table of contents for free.

-- Proper support for pages nested at arbitrary levels.
+- Proper support for menu with pages nested at arbitrary levels.

 - Quite extensible and customizable.
 This can be done by overriding the default implementation instead of editing it: check the section Overriding silverstrap for further details.

 - Different components inclusion methods.
 By default external components (such as JQuery and Bootstrap) are fetched from the jsdelivr CDN network but a couple of alternate methods are provided.
 See the section External dependencies for details.

 - Bootstrap, the main dependency;